Rugs,Rugs, and More Rugs!

 - Cozy MacSporran, a trader operating the

-the mouth of Canyon DeChelly in Chinle, helped weavers develop quality and the
+Thunderbird Lodge at the mouth of Canyon DeChelly in Chinle, helped weavers develop quality and the distinctive Chinle Style.
+This biography comes from his clan's records in Scotland.

 "Lesson Plans and Discussion Questions About Navajo Rugs">